 The Memes in the Spiral Dynamics Model

-Clare Graves’ students have expanded his model and created Spiral Dynamics - one of the most precise models of cultural evolution.
-But Spiral Dynamics has no one-dimensional perspective and does not look at people at a cold analytical distance, but provides a clear, deep insight into the flowing patterns of the human psyche.
-Beliefs and values often unconsciously guide our decisions or shape our identity.
+Clare Graves' students have expanded his model and created Spiral Dynamics - one of the most precise models of cultural development.
+But Spiral Dynamics does not take a one-dimensional perspective, nor does it view people with a cold analytical distance, but rather provides a clear, deep insight into the fluid patterns of the human psyche.
+Convictions and values often unconsciously guide our decisions or shape our identity.

-Personal experiences are placed in a holistic historical context of human development, which leads to a liberating objectivity.
+Personal experiences are placed in the overall historical context of our human development, which leads to a liberating objectivity.
 This development is part of every human being and ranges from the most primitive survival instinct (beige) to spiritual aspirations (turquoise).
-Spiral Dynamics is constructed as a spiral, as it is an expression of natural and cosmic forces that are detectable in everything: the spiral shape is found in our DNA, in our galaxies, etc. ...
+Spiral Dynamics is constructed as a spiral, as it is an expression of natural and cosmic forces, which can be found in everything: The spiral form can be found in our DNA, in our galaxies etc..

-The spiral, with its upward-expanding structure, best describes the evolution of human consciousness as it corresponds to its unfolding mindset and its ever-increasing complexity.
-But this development begins only 100,000 years ago as a "First Tier" (= first level / rank?
+The spiral, with its upwardly expanding structure, best describes the evolution of human consciousness, as it corresponds to the unfolding way of thinking and the ever increasing complexity.
+But this development only began 100,000 years ago as the "first tier level" (=first level/rank ?
 Memes 1-6) with the need to survive.
-The "Second Tier" (Memes 7-8) represents the "level of being."
+The "second tier level" (Memes 7-8) represents the "level of being".

 The "Spiral Wizard" Don Beck uses his model to change large systems within and between the various sectors or cultures of the world community.
 For such large-scale interventions and transformations, he created a new initiative called "Spiral Dynamics integral" (SDi).
 It is intended to enable human transformation and worldwide reconciliation.
 But there is still a long way to go, because according to the concept of Spiral Dynamics, man's nature is not unchangeable: